Our Last Night: Recent years (2012–present)

 After parting ways with Epitaph Records, the band announced, on October 9, 2013, that they were recording two EPs.
 A bonus cover song was promised after the band was late in releasing a cover in August as a part of their A Summer of Cover series, the band then released their version of Miley Cyrus' song "Wrecking Ball".

 On January 7, 2014, the music video for "Sunrise", from the Oak Island EP, was released.
 The band teamed up with anti-bullying organization The BULLY Project for the video.
-On January 27, 2014, they released a full-band cover of Katy Perry's, "Dark Horse" on YouTube and iTunes.
+On January 27, 2014, they released a full-band cover of Katy Perry's song, "Dark Horse" on YouTube and iTunes.
 On February 11, 2014, the band announced that they would record Oak Island Acoustic after their European tour with SECRETS and Empires Fade, have announced plans to record Oak Island Acoustic after returning to the states from the tour which ends on February 18 in Glasgow, Scotland.
 They confirmed it will feature all tracks from the Oak Island EP.
 On May 28, 2014, the band announced that they would unite with Set It Off for a co-headlining tour with support from Heartist and Stages & Stereos.
 The Come Alive began July 11 in Jacksonville, Florida through August 22 in Boston, Massachusetts.
-The band also stated that the Boston, Massachusetts show will be their 10-Year Anniversary Show.
+The band also stated that the Boston show will be their 10-Year Anniversary Show.
 On June 3, 2014, an acoustic video was released for "Same Old War", taken from the acoustic version of their Oak Island EP, which was released on June 24.
-On July 9, 2014 the band released their cover of the NSYNC's "Bye Bye Bye" featuring vocals from Cody Carson of Set It Off.
+On July 9, 2014, the band released their cover of the NSYNC's "Bye Bye Bye" featuring vocals from Cody Carson of Set It Off.